githubjoneill/imagelibrary/README.md

 - Optional notes associated with individual images are included in search results.

 ## Using this application
- - Install from the Microsoft Store - Store name: 'My image library'
+ - Install from the Microsoft app store [PC Images Library](https://www.microsoft.com/store/productId/9NPG62FW6L8Q)
- - Start adding references to your existing images into the library and tagging those images.
+ - Start adding references to your existing images into the library and then tagging those images to help find them in your searches.